-- 76. The Relevant Input Market is the market for Elite Professional MMA Fighter services. - 77.
-Elite Professional MMA Fighters are elite athletes who typically train for years before competing professionally.
+- 63. The Relevant Input Market is the market for Professional MMA Fighter services. - 64.
+Professional MMA Fighters are elite athletes who typically train for years before competing professionally.
 In live professional MMA bouts, Mixed Martial Artists compete by using multiple disciplines of martial arts, including wrestling, judo, jiu-jitsu, Muay Thai, karate, taekwondo and boxing.
-Such bouts are registered with, sanctioned by and conducted according to rules promulgated by the Athletic Commission (or equivalent thereof) for the jurisdiction in which the bout is held. - 78.
-Elite Professional MMA Fighters are typically compensated for participating as a combatant in a live Elite Professional MMA bout. - 79.
-Athletes who have trained for, and now engage in, sports other than MMA, including professional boxing, and those who engage in a single martial art, such as judo, are not substitutes for Elite Professional MMA Fighters.
-For instance, boxers and those who engage in a single martial art are generally not trained in the additional forms of martial arts (which may include wrestling, judo, jiujitsu, taekwondo, Muay Thai and karate) necessary to become and successfully compete as an Elite Professional MMA Fighter. - 80.
-Importantly, there are no reasonably interchangeable sports to which Elite Professional MMA Fighters can turn when demand and compensation for Elite Professional MMA Fighters is artificially suppressed below competitive levels.
+Such bouts are registered with, sanctioned by and conducted according to rules promulgated by the Athletic Commission (or equivalent thereof) for the jurisdiction in which the bout is held. - 65.
+Professional MMA Fighters are typically compensated for participating as a combatant in a live Professional MMA bout. - 66.
+Athletes who have trained for, and now engage in, sports other than MMA, including professional boxing, and those who engage in a single martial art, such as judo, are not substitutes for Professional MMA Fighters.
+For instance, boxers and those who engage in a single martial art are generally not trained in the additional forms of martial arts (which may include wrestling, judo, jiu-jitsu, taekwondo, Muay Thai and karate) necessary to become and successfully compete as a Professional MMA Fighter. - 67.
+Importantly, there are no reasonably interchangeable sports to which Professional MMA Fighters can turn when demand and compensation for Professional MMA Fighters is artificially suppressed below competitive levels.
 Other martial arts disciplines do not have the audiences necessary for the fighters to earn competitive wages or even generally to be paid at all.
-For this and other reasons, no material number of Elite Professional MMA Fighters could successfully transition to other sports sufficient to prevent a monopsonist in the market for Elite Professional MMA

-Fighter services from artificially suppressing Elite Professional MMA Fighter compensation by even a significant amount for a substantial period of time.
+For this and other reasons, no material number of Professional MMA Fighters could successfully transition to other sports sufficient to prevent a monopsonist in the market for Professional MMA Fighter services from artificially suppressing Professional MMA Fighter compensation by even a small but significant amount for a substantial period of time.